summaryInfo/ispras_course/README.md

 ## Description

-This is an implementation of safe error-checking stack usgin:
+This is an implementation of safe error-checking stack using:

 * crc32 check sums
 * Memory protection